hezhaobin/2021-Bioinfo/03-project/phylogeny/README.md

 1. Go to [batch entrez](https://www.ncbi.nlm.nih.gov/sites/batchentrez) website, choose "Protein" in the database dropdown menu and select the file we just created, click "Retrieve".
     - 42 sequences can be identified and retrieved.
 AY744145 turns out to be a nucleotide sequence.
 I replaced it with the ID of the corresponding protein entry AAW82627.
 1. In the next page, locate the "send to" button on the top.
 Choose "File" -> "FASTA" and "Create file".
 Save the downloaded file and open it in any suitable editor (jEdit, Jalview, MEGA etc.)
+1. Manually edit the names of the sequences in the form of "Danio_B9a"
 ### _A. anguilla_ sequences
-Following the same protocol as above, except choosing "Nucleotide" in the database dropdown and in the "Send to" menu, choose "Coding sequences" and "FASTA Protein" in the format.
+1. Following the same protocol as above, except choosing "Nucleotide" in the database dropdown and in the "Send to" menu, choose "Coding sequences" and "FASTA Protein" in the format.
+1. Edit the downloaded fasta files by renaming each sequence in the form of "Anguilla_A3a".
+1. Three entries are "partial" sequences, affecting A3a and A13a.
+Replace them with the predicted protein sequences by blastp.
+Manually add the two resulting full length protein sequences to the fasta file (save as a new file) and delete the partial sequences.
+### Assemble relevant sequences into a single file
+- Note that the _Anguilla_ Hox sequence file contains more than the Hox9 homologs.
+For Figure 3, we only need the Hox9 ones.
+Therefore we need to identify all of the relevant sequences and combine them with the non-anguilla sequences for alignment.
+I did this in Jalview and created the `data/combined-sequences-fig3.fasta` file.

+## [10-10] Align and tree reconstruction
+- Alignment was done through the Jalview interface.
+Three programs were used with their default settings: ProbCons, ClustalO and MUSCLE.
+The resulting alignment files were saved.
+- The ClustalO alignment was loaded in MEGA and a MP and an NJ tree were constructed, with 500 bootstraps for each.
+- The unaligned sequence file was uploaded onto <https://ngphylogeny.fr/> and an ML tree was reconstructed using the PhyML program with MAFFT and BMGE for cleaning up.
+- To visualize the tree, we will use a different software that is more intuitive and useful than the MEGA tree viewer.
+Go to <https://github.com/rambaut/figtree/> and download the compiled binary for your OS
+- In MEGA, save the tree in newick format and then open that file in FigTree.
+Learn how to change the way the tree looks and color it in similar ways as Figure 3.
+- Now we can start to make sense of the tree, or can we???